ThomasAndrewMacLean/blog/_posts/2023-1-14-Upload-image-to-sharepoint.md

 };
 ```

-## Create upload session
+### Create upload session

-Small images can be uploaded directly to sharepoint, but for bigger images we need to create an uploadsession.
+Small images (up to 5BM I beleave) can be uploaded directly to the sharepointAPI, but for bigger images we need to create an uploadsession.

 We need to specify the path to the file we want to upload, the size of the file and the type of the file.
 The driveId can be found using the api to first get all sites and then get the driveId from the site we want to upload to.